 Toilets: Self contained and easily replaceable if flooring is not an issue.
 The most popular is TOTO or Kohler.
 TOTO is an industry standard for low water use coupled with dependable function, but if you want the sani-gloss finish on the inside of the bowl choose a style with the SG designation.
 Styles and prices vary; the soft close lid has also been a great improvement.
 If you want the lever to match the other finishes on hardware it must be specified.
 If you want a flat top to hold tissues, select the style accordingly and if you want it to disappear as much as possible the new Geberit has the tank in the wall!
 Additional features are the comfort-height (slightly higher) and bidets or all in one with the toilet for water-based cleansing (washlette).
 Touchless models are available from American Standard and Kohler.
 For an enclosed toilet area the minimum space is 32”x60”.
-Laufen and Duravit have urinals and bidets as well.
+Lauren, Villeroy &Boch and Duravit have urinals and bidets as well.
 Allow 30” standing room.

 Showers are done by the stone/tile installer and typically natural stone in custom homes.
 A relatively new option is natural stone or porcelain veneer.
 This option is a large format of 4’x8′, 4’x9′, etc. It eliminates grout for the most part and in some situations can be used over existing materials.
 Due to more exacting installation requirements use installers trained for these products.
 New and exciting design options are interesting to explore with these options.
 Eliminate the shower door if you have enough space for a more open look and one less surface to clean.
 The architect will draw showers of sufficient size so a door is not necessary.
-With a 60” length from the water source you need curbing, but ideally with more length the curbing can be avoided.
-Beyond 60” or with a snail shape no curbing is necessary.
+With a 60” length from the water source you need curbing, but ideally with more length or a snail the curbing can be avoided.
 The entry to the shower can be a zero threshold walk in for easy access.
 This is also a feature for aging in place and accessibility due to injuries.
-The sloped floor toward a stainless, plated drain (California Faucet, Newport Brass or Ebby ) or infinity/trough drain (ID Infinity Drain) will complete the high end shower.
+The sloped floor toward a stainless, plated drain (California Faucet, Newport Brass or Ebbe ) or infinity/trough drain (ID Infinity Drain) will complete the high end shower.
 If you are not using the trough drain the drainage should not be where the occupant will be standing.
 The floor is typically 1”x1” or 2”x2” tile or stone/grout to add traction.
 Better shower pans are becoming available for a seamless look and ease of installation.
 Add a bench inside or out for your convenience.
 Walls of stone or tile complete the space.
 Waterproof backer board and bracing for grab bars is necessary.
 The patterns for the walls may be the focal point of the area or need to tie in with adjoining areas.
 Interior designers typically create these design details depending on trim pieces that may be needed and tie in with other materials, spacing with the other bath features, universal design and function.
 The details need to be drawn to scale for use by the installer and installation measurements are rarely compatible with CAD drawings.
-If you are not there to over see the pattern will not be what you expect!
+If you are not there to oversee the installation the pattern will not be what you expect!
 Horizontal showers are now available as well.

-Rohl, Dornbracht, Waterworks, and Kohler will be a good start for the faucets, handles and shower heads needed.
+Consider Rohl, Dornbracht, Waterworks, and Kohler for the faucets, handles and shower heads needed.
 Other interesting companies provide diverse selections.
 Lever handles are universal design specified for faucets and can easily be incorporated.
 Hansgrohe Clubmaster is a well rated shower head.
 Now we are into multiple shower heads, overhead rain showers, body sprays and hand held sprays.
-We recently completed a bath with a ceiling tub fill (splashing/tub size and placement of water source during rough in all have to be calculated), adjoining shower with body sprays (small enough space so they do hit your body), overhead rain shower (hope you wash your hair every time you shower), controls at the entry so water temperature is correct (or use an auxiliary pump for instant hot or on command hot) and don’t forget the new attractive grab bars that can double as cloth holders.
-I typically put these level @ 42-44” high from finished floor and use for balance and drying cloths.
+We recently completed a bath with a ceiling tub fill (splashing/tub size and placement of water source during rough in all have to be calculated), adjoining shower with body sprays (small enough space so they do hit your body), overhead rain shower (hope you wash your hair every time you shower), controls at the entry so water temperature is correct (or use an auxiliary pump for instant hot or on command hot) and don’t forget the new attractive grab bars.
+I typically install these level @ 42-44” high from finished floor (aff) and use for balance and drying cloths.
 Add blocking behind wall prior to drywall.
 Need light?
 Let an expert assist you to meet code.
 Also the entrance to the shower needs to be at least 27” wide.
 The architect will apply the codes to all of these areas.
 If you are remodeling without inspection it is especially important to hire a licensed contractor that follows through with coded areas.
 These codes are for your safety.

 Don’t sacrifice the shower for a huge tub if you always take a shower and rarely bathe!
 Unless, of course, it is the look you are after!
 Does privacy count in the bath?
 Apparently not as the tubs are in the middle of the room and the showers clear glass.
 It is your home, be comfortable!